 Researching the various paint palettes of the masters, in Tad Spurgeon's book, chapter: METHODS; I gleaned over all the different historical palettes such as the French 19th Century palette, the Impressionist palette, the Modern Day palette, and many more combinations of colors used by painters, and then went online to GOOGLE the various artists to see their palette choices in their form of expression.

-I spent a whole day reading Tad's informative website, then ordered his book.... a fantastic collection of articles to read online and in his book...
-It's a gem!
-I like Tad's humor and how he personalizes his writing so you feel you get to know him.
-I emailed him and he was very personable and said I could contact him anytime for questions...that's cool!
+I spent a whole day reading Tad's informative website and then ordered his book, which is a fantastic collection of articles to read online and in print., making you feel like it's a gem!
+I like Tad's humor and how he personalizes his writing, making you feel like you get to know him.
+I emailed him, and he was very personable, saying I could contact him anytime with questions.
+That's cool!

-I took one of my fall photos as an inspiration and experimented with one of the palettes of John Carlson Triad Palette.
+I took one of my fall photos as inspiration and experimented with one of the palettes from John Carlson's Triad Palette.
 John was an American Impressionist (1875-1947)...read more about John Carlson here.

 Thumbnail sketches, notes, and value studies |

-I spent a day painting out charts and decided to do this with every painting for hands-on references.
+I spent a day creating charts and decided to do this for every painting to provide hands-on references.

-At a liquidation center, I found bargain-priced gloss photo paper that is card stock.
+At a liquidation center, I found bargain-priced gloss photo paper that is cardstock.
 I tried painting with oils on it, and it works fantastically for my experimental paint palettes; the oils do not soak through to the other side of the paper.
-I have a page binder punch to make my references into tidy booklets with clear covers and plastic binder coils.
-I find more uses for that thing like recipes, knitting patterns, etc. I print off the web.
+I have a page binder punch to create tidy booklets with clear covers and plastic binder coils for my references.
+I find more uses for that thing, such as recipes and knitting patterns, etc. I print off the web.

-Part of me wants to rush ahead and skip these preparation steps and get to painting but the teacher that lives inside me says take time and make it a learning process.
+Part of me wants to rush ahead and skip these preparation steps to get to painting, but the teacher that lives inside me says, 'Take time and make it a learning process.'
 I learn more by setting myself up like an art school that might assign lessons to help me remember what I have done.

-I decided for my 'Deer Trail' painting, I would give John Carlson's Triad Palette a try by using 3 colors per palette, and there will be 3 palettes (9 colors altogether not including white & black).
-The first layer uses only the earthy dark tones to set the stage for the brighter warm hues that bring in the sunshine and the last set of hues is cool bright colors that bring the shadows to reflect the colors from the areas with less sunlight.
+For my 'Deer Trail' painting, I decided to give John Carlson's Triad Palette a try by using three colors per palette, resulting in three palettes (nine colors altogether, excluding white & black).
+The first layer uses only earthy, dark tones to set the stage for the brighter, warm hues that bring in the sunshine.
+The last set of hues consists of cool, cheerful colors that bring the shadows to reflect the colors from areas with less sunlight.

 Here are the examples of my paint palettes on PHOTO GLOSS card stock paper...